-Think Cybersecurity, navigate confidently through times of crisis!
+Think Cybersecurity, and navigate confidently through times of crisis!

-In what feels like a blink of an eye, life as we know it stopped.
-Streets emptied.
-Air travel almost completely halted, as many businesses closed their doors, asking their employees to start working from home.
+In what feels like a blink of an eye, life as we know it changed.

 Now let’s go back in time a few weeks before that, shall we?